kchieppo/MySFMLGame/README.md

 # MySFMLGame

 Making a topdown game in C++, using SFML graphics.
+To see what the game looks like so far, check out the video in the root directory.